apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user.md

 and provides the following two methods:

 - `getUserManager(Root, NamePathMapper)`: get a new `UserManager` instance
-- `getUserPrincipalProvider(Root, NamePathMapper)`: optional method that allows for optimization of the principal look-up associated with user/group accounts (since Oak 1.3.4).
+- `getUserPrincipalProvider(Root, NamePathMapper)`: optional method that allows for optimized principal look-up from user/group accounts (since Oak 1.3.4).

 #### Configuration Parameters